irad100/Gannenet/README.md

 `cd gannenet`

-Copy a picture of your face to the faces folder
+Copy a picture of your face to the images folder

 ## Run